Expedition Equipment List

 Extra battery backups

-Keep extra batteries for you camera, mobile phone and torches, Lithium batteries are preferred over rechargeable batteries because they are unaffected by the cold.
+Keep extra batteries for your camera, mobile phone and torches, Lithium batteries are preferred over rechargeable batteries because they are unaffected by the cold.

-Clip on harness with a toe ‘harness’ are best but they should be properly fitted.
+Clip-on harness with a toe ‘harness’ is best but they should be properly fitted.

 Lightweight ice axes are preferred and its length should be chosen according to your height.